 Iconic Places of Moscow

 lies outside the Kremlin’s north-west wall .
 It was laid out in the 15th century and used to be a market square .
 The very first name of it was Market square, then was renamed into “Pozhar “ (burning place) .
 Only in the 17’th century it was renamed to Red Square .
-The word “Red”originally meant “beautiful “. only in the 20th century did in come to mean “red” as colour too .
+The word “Red”originally meant “beautiful “. only in the 20th century did in come to mean “red” as color too .
 Red Square kept the memory of many events of Russian history .
 Ivan the Terrible publicly confessed his misdeeds here in 1547 , built St Basil’s to commemorate his victories in the 1550s .

 The square remembers how during Peters the great times 2000-strong palace guard, the Streltsy, were executed there in 1698.
 In the 20 s century , the Victory parade to celebrate the defeat of Hitlers Germany was held on there .
 To the roll of drums , soldiers threw 2 hundred enemy standards in front of the Mausoleum .
 Alexander Gardens Was one of the first urban parks in Moscow.
-The park comprises three separate gardens, which stretch along all the length of the western Kremlin wall for 865 metres (2,838 ft) between the building of the Moscow Manège and the Kremlin.
+The park comprises three separate gardens, which stretch along all the length of the western Kremlin wall for 865 meters (2,838 ft) between the building of the Moscow Manège and the Kremlin.
 It was designed by Osip Bove after the Napoleonic war in the 19 th century .

 Novodevichy Convent ( New Maiden convent )